Rethinking Admissions To Increase Enrollment

 >> If it’s a core business function, do it yourself.

-Rob explained that, while it may be difficult to implement quickly, moving things like data analysis and search function should be moved in-house to retain control, adapt quickly, and test constantly.
+Rob explained that, while it may be difficult to implement quickly, data analysis and search functions should be moved in-house to retain control, adapt quickly, and test constantly.

-To listen to the full recording, click here.
+Download the full recording.
 If you'd like to talk with one of our enrollment experts to talk specifically about how these strategies can be used to produce sustained growth at your school, contact us!